MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Iceland/iceland-global-core-app.md

 3. Choose **Next**.

 > [!NOTE]
-> Note that this process includes data migration, so after enabling this app, it is not possible to disable it again.
+> This process includes data migration, so after enabling this app, it isn't possible to switch it on again.

 1. Select the **I accept the data update** field to confirm whether you understand the update procedure and agree to proceed.
 It's highly recommended to select on the **Review Affected Data** link to review affected data.
 1. Choose **Finish**.